-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 The trucks are carrying enough to feed 40,000 people for an entire month.

-Under the terms of the deal, if the peace holds for seven days, Russia and the United States will begin coordinated military strikes against targeted terror groups in the conflict.
+Under the terms of the deal, if peace holds for seven days, Russia and the United States will begin coordinated military strikes against targeted terror groups in the conflict.